 The average person must be confused when they observe both Olympic lifters and back-injured people wearing back belts.
-A review of the documented effects of belt wearing in occupational settings (McGill, 1993) would support that:
+Several years ago I conducted a review of the documented effects of belt wearing in occupational settings (McGill, 1993).
+The opinions that I formed were as follows: